TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

 This can be used to get a json formatted snap shot of the current property values or to set saved property values in the device.

 Property names and types are the ones of the `TcamPropertyBase` objects exposed by the `TcamPropertyProvider` interface.

+If a locked property is encountered it will by tried again after all other properties have been set.

 This example would dump the device property settings as a json string to the command line: